txt/se22/docs/hello.md

 ### ??
 Blockchain

+er... what can we say about blockchain? well...

 - Aug 12, 2021: Ezra Klein, NY Times:
   - If the original internet let you easily copy information,